neurodisney/ND_PLDAPS/documentation/TaskStructure.md

   This is the core task routine that contains all the code for running a task.

+  This function has a block where initial parameters are defined, this block could also be outsourced as `<TaskName>_init.m`.
+Here, task parameters are defined that either provide initial values or should not be changed during the experiments and therefore has a different function as the `<TaskName>_taskdef.m` file where parameters are supposed to be more flexible.

+  After this initial block, the main task functions defines the task structure and core functions specific for the current task.
+Basically, this function defines how a trial looks like.

   :warning: **This function only needs to be edited when creating a task.**
 ________________________________________________________________________________
 * `<TaskName>_taskdef.m`